gudtech/retailops-sdk/verify/README.linux.md

     [[ TRUNCATED OUTPUT ]]
     ```

- 7. When ready for certification with RetailOps

-    ```
-    $ ./verify -api-key $API_KEY -base-url http://www.example.com/api/channel certify
-    remote certification was a success
-    ```
+ 7. After you have completely developed your channel integration, and have successfully used the verifier tool to
+ test that your integration is operating correctly, you are ready to attempt certification
+ with RetailOps.

+ Follow the instructions here: [Certifying Your RetailOps SDK Channel Integration](https://github.com/gudTECH/retailops-sdk/blob/master/verify/CERTIFY_README.md)

 Managing Your Integration Auth Key
 ---